 But unfortunately, BizTalk does not support XSL 2.0.

-In Sample 1, the transformation that needed to take place was to get the list of External Partners from a list of external employees.
+In Sample 1, the transformation needed to take place was to extract the list of External Partners from the list of external employees.

 <ns0:ExternalEmployees xmlns:ns0="http://SelectDistinctValues.Input">